 |Job Title||Job Growth Rate||Median Salary|

 |Architectural and Engineering Managers||5.5%||$140,760|

 Who Is Getting a Master’s Degree in Petroleum Engineering?

 At the countrywide level, the racial-ethnic distribution of petroleum engineering majors is as follows:

 |Hispanic or Latino||18|

-Petroleum Engineering appeals to people across the globe.
+Americans aren’t the only ones with an interest in Petroleum Engineering.
 About 68.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia